vivekuk/TBDataProject/README.md

 # Visualizing Data

-1. WHO Region Count Plot: The provided count plot illustrates the distribution of the "WHO region" feature across seven distinct classes: Global, Africa, America, South-East Asia, Europe, Eastern Mediterranean, and Western Pacific.
+**Plot 1 : **The provided count plot illustrates the distribution of the "WHO region" feature across seven distinct classes: Global, Africa, America, South-East Asia, Europe, Eastern Mediterranean, and Western Pacific.
 Each class is evenly distributed, indicating an equal representation within the dataset.
 The x-axis represents the different WHO regions, while the y-axis indicates the count of occurrences for each specific region.
 This visualization provides a clear overview of the balanced distribution of data points among the WHO regions, highlighting the equal representation of each region within the dataset.

 ![WHORegion Count Plot](media/WHORegion_countplot.png)